Madabaru/tracking-behavioral-patterns-evaluation/README.md

 # tracking-behavioral-patterns-evaluation
-Scripts used for evaluation and drawing figures
+This repository contains any script that is used for evaluation and generation of figures.
+The evaluation scores can be found in directory `/data`.